An Orthogonal Learner for Individualized Outcomes in Markov Decision Processes: Problem formulation

-If the above assumptions hold, the \textit{causal estimand} $\xi_{\pi_e}$ is identified as a \textit{statistical estimand} $Q_{\pi_e}$ and can thus be estimated from the observational data.
-Below, we derive the identification results in two ways: in Theorem (\ref{thm:identifiability-full}), we take observational data at the level of trajectories, whereas, in Theorem (\ref{thm:identifiability-short}), we take the observational data at the level of one-step transitions.
-While the first approach is more straightforward, the second allows us to later break the curse of horizon when we develop our \method.
+The causal estimand $\xi_{\pi_e}(s,a)$ characterizes the \textit{expected individualized potential outcomes} in sequential decision-making (e.g., the patient-specific outcome from a dosage schedule of anti-cancer drugs for a specific patient trajectory).
+If identification assumptions hold (see Appendix~\ref{app:additional-details}), the \textit{causal estimand} $\xi_{\pi_e}$ is identified as a \textit{statistical estimand} $Q_{\pi_e}$ and can thus be estimated from the observational data (i.e. can be expressed as functional of only the observable distribution from following $\pi_b$).
+Below, we state the identification results in two ways: in Lemma~\ref{thm:identifiability-full}, we take observational data at the level of trajectories, whereas, in Lemma~\ref{thm:identifiability-short}, we take the observational data at the level of one-step transitions.
+While the first approach is more straightforward, the second allows us to later break the curse of horizon when we develop the \method.